This article is Part 4 of a five-part series on Atlassian Single Sign-On. Part 1 | Part 2 | Part 3

 The Starting Point

-- As part of a larger effort to centralize user management in a central team, the company ACME Services has decided to migrate their Jira and Confluence users from a local Active Directory where users login locally with username and password to Azure AD.
+- As part of a larger effort to centralize user management, the company ACME Services has decided to migrate their Jira and Confluence users from a local Active Directory where users log in locally with a username and password to Azure AD.
 SAML SSO will be used to connect with the Atlassian applications.

 - ACME works for specific technology projects with Contractor Unlimited, a large consulting firm.
 Consultants will need access to ACME’s Jira and Confluence applications with their existing Contractor accounts, hosted in Okta.

-- Obviously, only the contractors assigned to projects can have access, which should be revoked as soon as their assignment concludes.
+- Only the contractors assigned to projects can have access, which should be revoked as soon as their assignment concludes.
 This step will be explored in Part 5 of our series.

 1. Migration from the local AD to Azure AD